thawn/pitemplog/Readme.md

 ### Lightweight installation (used for image creation)<a name="light"></a>
 In this case we deploy from a separate machine.
 That way, we don't need to install the [development dependencies](#devdeps) on the raspi.
 1. Follow the [manual installation instructions](#manual) until step 8.
-1. Instead of step 9 install only the [minimal dependencies](#deps): `sudo apt-get install mysql-server php php-mysql php-curl python-mysqldb python-pip`.
+1. Instead of step 9 install only the [minimal dependencies](#deps): `sudo apt-get install mysql-server php php-mysql php-curl python3-mysqldb python3-pip`.
 1. Continue to follow the manual installation until step 12.
 1. On your development machine install the [development dependencies](#devdeps).
-On a debian machine: `sudo apt-get install python-pip grunt npm git jekyll`.
+On a debian machine: `sudo apt-get install python3-pip grunt npm git jekyll`.
 1. Steps 13 - 15 are done on your development machine.
 1. Deploy the logger and web frontend by running the following on your development machine: `grunt deploy --host=<ip address or hostname of your raspi>`.
 1. Now continue ssh back into the raspi and continue there: `sudo mysql < /usr/local/share/templog/_bin/create_database.sql`.
 1. If you want to use an external harddisk (recommended!): `sudo /usr/local/share/templog/_sbin/setup_usb_storage.sh`.
 This will cause the raspi to format and set up an external harddisk the first time it is available during boot.
 On subsequent boots, the harddisk is not formatted but must be available otherwise the database will not run (because its data is stored on the harddisk).
-1. In order to save space, we uninstall pip: `sudo apt-get remove python-pip`.
+1. In order to save space, we uninstall pip: `sudo apt-get remove python3-pip`.
 1. Now we clean up unused packages and package files: `sudo apt-get autoremove && sudo apt-get clean`.
 With Raspbian Stretch Lite (2017-11-29) there was 1.4GiB used on the root partition of my raspi.
 The gzipped image will be considerably smaller (<500 MiB).
 1. The following steps can be skipped if you don't want to create an image:
    1. Make sure the filesystem is resized to fill the entire sd card at next reboot: `sudo /usr/local/share/templog/_sbin/resize_root.sh`